As a local small business in the current age, it’s easy to feel like you’re at a disadvantage in online marketing

 However, local small businesses actually have a few advantages against their national-scale competitors.
 Local businesses can focus their efforts on key geographic areas, both in search engine optimization (SEO) and social media marketing, to boost relevance and remain competitive.

 By narrowing the target you are actually broadening your chances of becoming visible to consumers who will actually use your services or buy your products.

-So how can local businesses use social media marketing to get an edge on the competition?
+So, how can local businesses use the best social media management tools for small business towards marketing to get an edge on the competition?

 Prioritize your own website

 While social media can be an effective way to boost your sales, don’t forget to set up your own site first.